MCU-Wide Timing Side Channels and Their Detection: Case study

-The detected vulnerability and the corresponding attack have an important and novel characteristic: They allow quantitative measurement of timed events without an actual timer device.
-This contradicts a popular countermeasure against timing attacks, where access to system timers is denied to untrusted tasks or artificial noise is added to timers to impede precise time measurement.
+The detected vulnerability has an important characteristic: It allows an attacker to open a timing side channel without the use of an actual timer.
+This undermines a cheap and popular countermeasure against timing attacks, where access to system timers is denied to untrusted tasks or artificial noise is added to timers to obstruct precise time measurement~\CITE{1991-Hu}.